GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 **How to get there?**

-We took the train from Lisbon down to Setúbal which takes about an hour and will cost you 4-5 euros.
+We took the train from Lisbon down to Setúbal which takes about an hour and cost 4-5 euros.

+**What is the trail like?**

 Bushes from hell, where even the leafs have thorns, THE LEAFS, come on...